Liisa Kull - Kiresportlase Elu

 Breakfast: omelet + coffee with stevia drops

-Snack: Nick's chocolate bar
+Snack: NICK'S chocolate bar

 Afternoon training or active movement

-Evening "cheat meal": Nick's bar and coffee with stevia drops.
+Evening "cheat meal": NICK'S bar and coffee with stevia drops.

 Announcements 🗣